TheresaLui/SelfHelpContent_v2/articles/microsoft.activedirectory/Provisioning-Job-Diagnosis.md

 <properties
-    pageTitle="analysis of provisioning job for active issues and other recommendations" description="analysis of provisioning job for active issues and other recommendations" infoBubbleText="analysis of provisioning job for active issues and other recommendations" service="microsoft.activedirectory"
+    pageTitle="Active provisioning issue"
+    description="This insight displays an active provisioning issue for one or more connectors in a customer's tenant." infoBubbleText="his insight displays an active provisioning issue for one or more connectors in a customer's tenant." service="microsoft.activedirectory"
     resource=""
     authors="arvinh"